green coffee automatic inspection

 The quality reports can be translated immediately in any grading standard such as SCA, GCA, ISO, COB, NY.
 Users are also allowed to create their own proprietary standard with just a few clicks.

-The QSorter® is the only robot in the market to also allow the biochemical analysis of the samples.
-Understanding b deviations helps preserving the lots for a longer time.
-Data about protein, sucrose and fats can be utilised to study cup profiles with a more rigorous approach.
+The QSorter® is the only robot on the market that also allows biochemical analysis of the samples.
+Understanding the deviations helps preserve the lots for a longer time.
+Data about proteinsucrose, and fats can be utilised to study cup profiles with a more rigorous approach.

 Inspect with confidence